 Acronis True Image has been tested and is guaranteed to work with just one virtual machine format: Parallels Desktop 14.
-Only Mac version of Acronis True Image 2019 supports it.
+It is supported by Mac version of Acronis True Image 2019 and 2020.

 Backup and recovery of Parallels Desktop 14 virtual machines